marqueswsm/poc-blockchain/README.md

 # Blockchain

 It is a simple blockchain proof of concept.
-I am creating this project using [this amazing videos as a reference](https://www.youtube.com/watch?v=zVqczFZr124).
+I am creating this project using [these amazing videos as a reference](https://www.youtube.com/watch?v=zVqczFZr124).

 [In developement] This project still in developement, but I will add some instructions about how to use the app.